vsch/laravel-translation-manager/readme.md

 4. Generate plural forms for use in `\Lang::choice()`.
 When editing the primary locale will convert the translation key text to singular|plural.
 When editing any other locales will simply duplicate the entered text separated by | for manual editing.

 5. Capitalize every word

 6. Lowercase all text

 7. Copy text (simulated clipboard copy, value preserved as long as the page is not replaced).

 8. Paste text that was copied with 7.

 9. Restore text to what it was when the pop-up was opened.

 10. Restore text to last published or last imported value.

 11. Title shows: [locale] group.key that is being edited.
-Useful in in place edit mode to find the translation id on the page.
+Useful in 'in place edit' mode to find the translation id of some text on the page.

 12. Text editing area.

 13. Translate primary text to locale currently being edited.
 The button text shows {primary locale}->{editing locale}.
 The locale being edited can be any locale displayed on the page, does not have to be the one selected in the Translate locale selection.
 See 3. for details.

 ### Suffixed Key Operations & Search (panel)